TusKANNy/kannolo/docs/RustUsage.md

 Examples of usage can be found in `src/bin/hnsw_pq_build` and `src/bin/hnsw_pq_run`.

 #### Sparse Data
-In kANNolo, documents and queries should be JSON-formatted files with the following fields:
+In kANNolo, sparse documents and queries should be in a binary format.
+For more details on this format see the [`docs/PythonUsage.md`](docs/PythonUsage.md)

-- `id`: An integer representing the document ID.
-- `vector`: A dictionary where each key represents a token, and its corresponding value is the score, e.g., `{"dog": 2.45}`.

-This is the standard output format of several libraries for training sparse models, such as [`learned-sparse-retrieval`](https://github.com/thongnt99/learned-sparse-retrieval).

 To build an index over sparse vectors, you need to load data, create a `SparseDataset` and a `SparsePlainQuantizer`, and call the `build` function of the `GraphIndex`.